TaylanUB/scheme-bytestructures/README.md

 Every descriptor is of a certain type.
-Going on with the C analogy, if a descriptor is a type, then a descriptor type would be a type-type, or meta-type; the C programming language does not have an explicit concept for this, although it supports arrays, structs, unions, functions, and pointers, all of which are not stand-alone types, but such meta-types that construct derived types.
+Going on with the C analogy, if a descriptor is a type, then a descriptor type would be a type-type, or meta-type; the C programming language does not give control over these, although the array, struct, union, function, and pointer "types" it supports are all not stand-alone types, but indeed such meta-types that construct derived types.
+(E.g. a variable never has type "array," it has a type "array of <type>" for an underlying type <type>, called its element type.)

-In our system, both descriptors and descriptor types are first-class objects; a descriptor type can define how descriptors of that type are created, how their size is calculated, what it means to use indices with them, what it means to reference a value with them, and what it means to assign a value with them.
-For example, descriptors of the vector type are created with a length and an element descriptor, their size is calculated by multiplying the length with the size of the element descriptor, and one can use non-negative exact integer indices on them, which results in an offset (calculated by multiplying the index with the size of the element descriptor), and the element descriptor, such that indexing or referencing or setting a value can continue from there.
-As another example, instances of a hypothetical "integer" type could be created with a specific size, endianness, and signedness, thus offering a way to encode and decode numeric values into binary and back.
+In our system, both descriptors and descriptor types are first-class objects; a descriptor type can define how descriptors of that type are created, how their size (or rather, the size of the structure they describe) is calculated, what it means to use indices with them, what it means to reference a value with them, and what it means to assign a value with them.

+For example, descriptors of the vector type are created with a length, and an element descriptor; their size is calculated by multiplying the length with the size of the element descriptor; and one can use non-negative exact integer indices on them, which results in an offset (calculated by multiplying the index with the size of the element descriptor), and the element descriptor, such that indexing or referencing or setting a value can continue from there; referencing or assigning a value directly as a vector does not make much sense, although the vector type also defines a certain assignment semantics as a convenience manner, which can be used to mutate multiple elements of the vector at once, or replace its whole contents with another.

+As another example, instances of a hypothetical "number" type could be created with a specific size, endianness, etc., and their referencing and assignment semantics would be to encode and decode numeric values to and from byte-sequences as specified by said properties.
+In this case, in contrast to the vector type, indexing semantics would be left out, since instances of this descriptor type would work with singular objects.

 Creating bytestructure descriptors